Developer Guide

 Implementation

-.
+Sent for delivery and Received by customer.
 However, you cannot go back to a previous stage.

 Example: stage o/1